|Partner Website:||Click to visit|

 **There are supplemental application forms for all applicants on this program.
 Contact your Education Abroad Advisor before applying for this program.**

-The KIIS Fall Semester program in the city of Merida provides an ideal setting for students to study Spanish and experience Mexican art, culture, and history.
-During this 13-week program, students take KIIS-specific courses on the campus of the Colegio de Negocios Internacionales (CNI), a private business college in a comfortable neighborhood of Merida.
-Students also have the unique opportunity to take one CNI course (in Spanish) alongside Mexican university students.
+The KIIS Merida semester program in the city of Merida provides an ideal setting for students to study Spanish and learn about Mexican art, culture, ecology, and history.
+During the 90-day program, students take KIIS-specific courses at Habla, a private school in a comfortable neighborhood of Merida.

 Capital of the Yucatan, Merida is a very beautiful and safe city that is home to a number of American university study abroad programs.
-With a population approaching one million, Merida boasts a fascinating blend of Mexican, Mayan, and European cultural influences, evident on its narrow colonial streets, picturesque plazas, and the majestic Paseo Montejo.
+(Merida received the "Banner of Peace" from the United Nations) With a population approaching one million, Merida boasts a fascinating blend of Mexican, Mayan, and European cultural influences, evident on its narrow colonial streets, picturesque plazas, and the majestic Paseo Montejo.
 Both quaint and modern, Merida has great shops and markets (jewelry, hammocks, and the classic Guayabera shirt), cheap eats and fine cuisine, festivals, lively music ("Noche Mexicana" every Saturday), and lovely universities.

 Merida is ideally located, serving as the perfect hub for group excursions and independent travel in the Yucatan peninsula.
 It is thirty minutes from the beach as well as a number of beautiful nature preserves, including the Celestun flamingo sanctuary.
 Spectacular ruins at Uxmal, Chichen Itza, Labna, and Kabah-- none more than 90 minutes away-- unveil the architectural, mathematical, and cultural splendor of ancient Mayan, Olmec, and Toltec civilizations.
 Other places of interest within a three-hour drive include the coastal city of Campeche, colonial Valladolid, the cenotes (underground pools) of Ik-Kil and X'Keken, and the lovely Caribbean beaches of the Mayan Riviera (notably, Cancun, Isla Mujeres, Playa del Carmen, and Tulum).

-- Students will earn transfer credit from Western Kentucky University.
+Students will earn transfer credit from Western Kentucky University.
 For all successfully completed courses, the credit hours, course title and course equivalency will be indicated on the UK transcript.
-Students must complete the coursework during this program according to the established guidelines by Western Kentucky University.
-The grades earned will be important to progression in future academic endeavors, including graduate or professional school.
-However, the grades earned will NOT be indicated on the UK transcript.
-For more information visit the Education Abroad Academic Credit website.
+Students must complete the coursework during this program according to the established guidelines by WKU.
+The grades earned will be important to progression in future academic endeavors, including graduate or professional school; however the grades earned will NOT be indicated on the UK transcript.
+For more information visit the Academic Credit website.

 Scholarships & Financial Aid